 - 7.6 The Panel has previously determined that the role of ordinary members of an NPA should be aligned to the basic salary of a member of a principal council, and that the time commitment required is a notional 42 days per year.
-This remains the basis of the Panel's determinations. - 7.7 Although public sector funding continues to be constrained the Panel considers that a modest increase in the basic salary is justified and has determined there shall be an increase of £200 (which equates to 1.49%) from 1 April 2018 in the level of basic salary for members of principal councils.
-This will help to limit further erosion of relative levels of remuneration in the basic salary paid in recognition of the duties expected of members. - 7.8 Therefore, there is a corresponding increase of £50 (rounded) on the basic salary for members of NPAs from 1 April 2018. - 7.9 The Panel has also previously determined that the remuneration of an NPA chair should be aligned to that part of a Band 3 Level 1 senior salary received by a committee chair of a principal council. - 7.10 The Panel has provided local flexibility so that an NPA can decide at which of two levels the roles of deputy chair and up to 2 other committee chairs can be remunerated.
-An NPA may choose to pay its deputy chair and/or committee chairs a salary of either £7,375 or £6,075, commensurate with the significant and sustained duties to be discharged in a particular role. - 7.11 During 2016, the Panel met with members and officers of the 3 NPAs.
-Feedback was received during the Panel's visits about the importance of members' attendance at meetings and the impact non-attendance can have.
-The Panel is minded to consider this further during 2016/17.
+This remains the basis of the Panel's determinations. - 7.7 The Panel has determined there should be an increase of £268 (which equates to 1.97%). - 7.8 The Panel note salaries to members of NPAs and principal councils have become misaligned.
+This is due to cumulative rounding of increases in previous years, the Panel wishes to correct this.
+Therefore, the salary for ordinary members of NPAs will increase to £3,735. - 7.9 The Panel has also previously determined that the remuneration of an NPA Chair should be aligned to that part of a Band 3 Level 1 senior salary received by a committee chair of a principal council.
+This salary will increase to £12,435. - 7.10 The Panel has provided local flexibility so that an NPA can decide at which of two levels the roles of deputy chair and up to 2 other committee chairs can be remunerated.
+An NPA may choose to pay its deputy chair and/or committee chairs a salary of either £7,435 or £6,135, commensurate with the significant and sustained duties to be discharged in a particular role.